ministryofjustice/security-guidance/docs/hmcts/vetting-and-clearance-policy.md

  More here [https://www.gov.uk/government/organisations/ministry-of-justice/about](https://www.gov.uk/government/organisations/ministry-of-justice/about)

 |
-|HMCTS|HM Courts & Tribunals Service is responsible for the administration of criminal, civil and family courts and tribunals in England and Wales.
+|HMCTS|HM Courts &amp; Tribunals Service is responsible for the administration of criminal, civil and family courts and tribunals in England and Wales.

  HMCTS is an executive agency, sponsored by the Ministry of Justice